GarthDB/postcss-inherit/README.md

 Option parameters:

-* `propertyRegExp` - Regular expression to match the "inherit" property.
+* `propertyRegExp` - Regular expression to match the "inherit" at-rule.
-  By default, it is `/^(inherit|extend)s?$/i`, so it matches "inherit", "inherits", "extend", and "extends".
+  By default, it is `/^(inherit|extend)s?:?$/i`, so it matches "inherit", "inherits", "extend", and "extends".
   For example, if you only want to allow the `extend` keyword, set the regular expression to `/^extend$/`.